AppsFlyerSDK/appsflyer-native-pc-unity-sample-app/README.md

 Debug.Log("newerDate:" + (newerDate ? "true" : "false"));
 // will return false
 Debug.Log("olderDate:" + (olderDate ? "true" : "false"));

+// example usage with skipFirst -
+// skipping if the install date is NOT older than the given date bool olderDate = afm.IsInstallOlderThanDate("2023-02-11T10:00:00+00:00");
+afm.Start(!olderDate);
 ```

 ### GetAppsFlyerUID